Sapiens: A Brief History of Humankind: Scholarly reception

 Anthropologist Christopher Robert Hallpike reviewed the book and did not find any "serious contribution to knowledge".
 Hallpike suggested that "...whenever his facts are broadly correct they are not new, and whenever he tries to strike out on his own he often gets things wrong, sometimes seriously".
 He considered it an infotainment publishing event offering a "wild intellectual ride across the landscape of history, dotted with sensational displays of speculation, and ending with blood-curdling predictions about human destiny."

 Science journalist Charles C. Mann concluded in The Wall Street Journal, "There's a whiff of dorm-room bull sessions about the author's stimulating but often unsourced assertions."

 Reviewing the book in The Washington Post, evolutionary anthropologist Avi Tuschman points out problems stemming from the contradiction between Harari's "freethinking scientific mind" and his "fuzzier worldview hobbled by political correctness", but nonetheless wrote that "Harari's book is important reading for serious-minded, self-reflective sapiens."

 Reviewing the book in The Guardian, philosopher Galen Strawson concluded that, among several other problems, "Much of Sapiens is extremely interesting, and it is often well expressed.
 As one reads on, however, the attractive features of the book are overwhelmed by carelessness, exaggeration and sensationalism".
 He specifically mentions how the author ignores happiness studies, that his claims of the "opening of a gap between the tenets of liberal humanism and the latest findings of the life sciences" is silly and deplores that the author "transforms Adam Smith into the apostle of greed".

+Writing on Bluesky, academic and anatomist Alice Roberts said "... page 5 of the execrable Sapiens.
+And this page contains the most scientifically ignorant sentence I have ever read in a book written by someone who is meant to be a scholar" in respect of Harari's sentence "The chimpanzees are the closest (living relatives of humans).
+Just 6 million years ago, a single female ape had two daughters.
+One became the ancestor of all chimpanzees, the other is our own grandmother."